I. CAMPUS SECURITY PROCEDURES

 If a significant emergency or dangerous situation is suspected, the Campus Security Authority will confirm that a significant threat exists by whatever means is appropriate for the situation.
 In the absence of the CSA, the Vice President for Academic Affairs and Dean will be responsible for carrying out emergency procedures.
 Further, it is required that all members of the Administration be familiar with all safety and security procedures and assist as appropriate.

 All members of the campus community will be notified as to the nature of the emergency or threat and the actions to be taken.
 Broadcast e-mail messages, local television and radio announcements, door-to-door notification and/or telephone calls might be employed, depending on the nature of the situation, persons to be notified and urgency for response.
-When and if the emergency situation is cleared, a notification will be sent advising of the same.
+Should students be visiting Lexington for classes or Seminary activities at the time, the same notifications will be sent to these students via text.
+When and if the emergency situation is cleared, a notification will be sent advising of same.

-Timely Warning focuses more narrowly on Clery crimes committed within the Seminary’s Clery geography.
-In this case, the crime has already occurred but, in the opinion of the CSA, represents an ongoing threat to students and employees.
+Timely Warning is issued on a case-by-case basis after consideration of the nature of the situation and the threat of continuing danger to the community.
+Situations which might warrant a timely warning include Clery offenses committed within the Seminary’s Clery geography as well as other action which potentially pose a threat to campus community members.
+In this case, the crime has already occurred, but in the opinion of the CSA, represents an ongoing threat to students and employees.
 The intent of a timely warning is to enable members of the campus community to protect themselves.
-The warning will include information about the crime which triggered the warning, the time, date and location of the occurrence and steps which should be taken to ensure individual safety.
-The CSA will always provide this information by broadcast e-mail alert to the campus community as soon as it is available and deemed appropriate for broadcast.
-Additionally, any combination of dissemination methods including posters and telephone messages may be used to provide additional information and follow-up.
+The warning will include information about the incident or crime which triggered the warning, the time, date and location of the occurrence and steps which should be taken to ensure individual safety.

 Annual Test of The Emergency Notification and Timely Warning Procedures: An Annual test of the emergency notification and timely warning procedures will be conducted, unannounced or announced, during each calendar year.